 U.S. National Park Service statistics from 2002-2007 show 63 homicides, 240 rapes, 309 robberies, 37 kidnappings, and 1,277 attacks.
 Many national park rangers now carry handguns and wear soft body armor.

-• Get Bear pepper spray at Pepper Spray.
+• Get Bear pepper spray at Pepper Spray - for bears and humans.

 • Keep your child near you with a GPS Child Locator.